nkraev/super-umbrella/SOLUTIONS.md

 * Renamed `change` to `register` to better reflect the nature of money there
   * This was a private property anyways, so no breaking changes
+* Needed to update the `:cashregiser` build.gradle to use the Java 21 version
+  * Received a compile error otherwise

 ## Links, sources
 [1] The Greedy Coin Change Problem - https://arxiv.org/pdf/2411.18137v1